Everything you need to know about our product install, setup steps, configuration and usage of various features

 USER INTERFACE SIZE

-You can resize the plug-in / application user interface in real time by clicking and dragging the white triangle [1] in the bottom right corner.
+You can resize the Editor user interface in real time by clicking and dragging the white triangle [1] in the bottom right corner.
+Double click will revert the scaling level back to 100%.
 This setting is saved with DAW project data, but Standalone Application always reverts to “zero” resize stage when Application is launched again.

 UI SCHEME

-You can choose from different user interface scheme that suits your setup.
-This setting is saved with DAW project data, but Standalone Application always reverts to default “skin” when Application is launched again.
-Scheme can be changed in real time.
+You can choose from a different user interface schemes that suit your setup / workflow.
+This setting is saved with DAW project data, but Standalone Application always reverts to default “skin” when Application is launched again, unless defaults are saved.
+UI Scheme can be changed in real time.

 - Virus A – Replicates the Virus A color scheme.